 A Phased Approach

 In the first phase, customers will be able to use a Smart Fare card to tap on/off transit and pay a flat fee for their trip.
 Customers can take advantage of fare capping up to a daily or monthly maximum amount.
 Loading the Smart Fare account is instant.
 Once customers add credit, they can use it right away.
 If customers lose their Smart Fare card, they can replace it without losing their account credit.

 In later phases, customers will be able to take advantage of 'open payment' using their credit card, debit card or compatible devices to tap on/off transit in the seven participating municipalities.
 Customer feedback and overall learnings will determine the timeline for rolling out distance-based fares.

 In 2015, the Government of Alberta approved GreenTRIP funding for this regional initiative.
-Edmonton, St. Albert and Strathcona County are also supplying some of the funds for this $51.6M capital budget project.
+Edmonton, St. Albert and Strathcona County are also supplying some funds for this $51.6M capital budget project.

 In spring 2016, LTK Engineering Services was retained as the overall program manager for this project.
-LTK are experienced in Smart Fare implementation and have strong knowledge of the industry.
+LTK is experienced in Smart Fare implementation and have strong knowledge of the industry.

-In summer 2017, Vix Technology was contracted to design and build the Smart Fare technology over a three year period.
-Once the technology is in place, this experienced transit technology company will also be responsible to operate and maintain the system for 12 years on behalf of the participating transit agencies.
+In summer 2017, Vix Technology was contracted to design and build the Smart Fare technology over a three-year period.
+Once the technology is in place, this transit technology company will also be responsible for operating and maintaining the system for 12 years on behalf of the participating transit agencies.